What’s the Deal with Balance? Sensory Processing from A to Z

 I get it if your kid can’t be asked to stand still for a few seconds, let alone do a whole yoga session.
 If you can manage it though, yoga is a great way to practice balance.
 Not only is there a lot of standing on one foot, your child will have to practice staying balanced while twisting, turning, and having their head down.

 Type in yoga for kids on YouTube and you’ll find lots of great activities that seem more like play than traditional yoga.
+Yoga can be great for balance, sensory processing disorder, and many other things!

-Find a Balance Beam
+Find a Sensory Balance Beam

 As the games in the video to the right show, you can use balance beams for more than walking.
 Practice stepping on and off, try jumping over, and work on sitting down and standing up.
 By incorporating different types of movements, you’ll be able to incorporate strengthening and hand eye coordination into your balance practice.